I get asked the same question every day: “What’s the easiest way to make better coffee at home?” And I give the same answer is always the same...

 With hot materials, oxidation produces fire.
 With some metals, oxidation produces rust.
 With food, oxidation brows apples, hardens bread, and stales coffee.

-Oxidation happens all around us and is largely the reason we lose enjoyment in older foods.
+And it happens all around us.
 Is your cereal not as flavorful as it was?
 Has it lost its crisp texture?
 Oxidation.
 Have your bananas become mushy and brown?
 Oxidation?
 Is your coffee lacking any zing or brightness?
 Oxidation.

-With coffee specifically, oxidation breaks down the cells walls, altering the flavor of the coffee dramatically.
+With coffee, oxidation breaks down the cells walls, altering the flavor of the coffee dramatically.
 That refreshing sweetness and crisp acidity in fresh coffee becomes a muddle swamp of dull and bitter flavors.

 For pre-ground coffee, it’s even worse.
 Since the beans are ground to small particles, it doesn't take the carbon dioxide long to exit, and it doesn’t take long for oxygen to find its way in.
 Once coffee is ground, it only has about 30 minutes until the flavors are disappointingly different.